strmlineapp-ux/agileflow/src/components/docs/design-system.md

     -   **Destructive Zones (Deleting):** The drop area is highlighted with a `1px` ring in the destructive theme color (`ring-1 ring-destructive`).
 -   **Contextual Hover Actions**:
     - **Item-level**: To maintain a clean UI, action icons like "Remove User" or "Delete Badge" must appear only when hovering over their specific context.
 This is achieved by adding a `group` class to the *individual item's container*.
 The icon button inside is then styled with `opacity-0 group-hover:opacity-100`.
-    - **Delete Icon**: The standard icon for deleting an item (like a Page or Team) is a circular `cancel` icon.
+    - **Delete Icon**: The standard icon for deleting an item (like a Page or Calendar) is a circular `cancel` icon that appears on card hover.
 To create this affordance in the corner of a card, the button can be positioned absolutely (e.g., `-top-2 -right-2`).
     - **Card-level**: Deleting an entire card (like a Team or Collection) is a high-impact action.
 To prevent accidental clicks, this functionality should be placed within a `<DropdownMenu>` in the card's header, not triggered by a direct hover icon.
 -   **Drag-to-Duplicate**:
     -   **Interaction**: A designated "Add New" icon (`<Button>`) acts as a drop zone, implemented using the `useDroppable` hook from `dnd-kit`.
 While a card is being dragged, this zone becomes highlighted to indicate it can accept a drop.
-    -   **Behavior**: Dropping any card (pinned or not, from the main board or the shared panel) onto this zone creates a deep, independent copy of the original.
+    -   **Behavior**: Dropping any card (pinned or not, from the main board or the shared panel) creates a deep, independent copy of the original.
 The new card is given a unique ID, a modified name (e.g., with `(Copy)`), and a unique URL path.
 It is placed immediately after the original in the list.
-Its ownership is assigned to the current user's context, and its member list is reset to be empty.
+Its ownership is assigned to the current user's context.
+    -   **Smart Unlinking**: If the duplicated card was a *linked* item (e.g., a shared calendar from another user), the original linked item is automatically removed from the user's board after the copy is created.
+This provides a clean "copy and replace" workflow.
 -   **Drag-to-Assign**: This pattern allows sub-items (like **Users** or **Badges**) to be moved between different parent cards.
     - **Interaction**: A user can drag an item (e.g., a User) from one card's list.
     - **Behavior**: As the item is dragged over another card, that card's drop zone (using `useDroppable`) becomes highlighted.
 Dropping the item assigns it to the new card's collection.
 The original item may be removed or remain, depending on the context.
 This is handled by the `onDragEnd` logic.